wanelo/image-server/README.md

 ### Required

+- deploy on smartos
+- chef cookbook for deployment
+- configure fastly

 - Move default compression to configuration
 - Optimize image generation.
 Make files smaller.
 Want to replicate all current configurations.
 - Limit the number of simultaneous manta uploads.
 Channels can be used instead of go routines.